KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-RKI-Covid19 by fhinder](https://github.com/fhinder/MMM-RKI-Covid19)

+0. This module is outdated: Obsolete, no new data.
 1. Typo: Found 'Magic Mirror' in file `MMM-RKI-Covid19.js`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'require("native-request")' in file `node_helper.js`: Replace it with built-in fetch.